Stack-Sage/MERN-Project-/Readme.md

     - but eventually success

 ## creating a seperate helper function just to get the video data from id so i can use it in different functions and avoid rewriting it again and again

+## created delete video function , update video details
+    - delete video function will delete the video from cloudinary and also from the database
+    - update video details function will update the video details in the database and also in cloudinary

+## toggle video pushlish

+## writing get all video function
+         - all query params should be optional
+         - want to search video by title and description too
+         - small problem user query won't match the cases of title
+         - either to lowercase everything

+         - or i can use regex to match pattern and find the videos by title or description
+         - options : i for case insensitive

+## testing this function - Success

+--- writing comment controller ---

+## writing comment.controller.js
+    - created getAllComments function to get all comments for a video
+    - created addComment function to add a new comment to a video
+    - created deleteComment function to delete a comment
+    - created updateComment function to update a comment

+    - tested them all after minor bugs like typos and all they all worked